-Directors-at-Large shall aid the President in planning the direction and organizing the activities of the MCDC and carrying out the duties set forth in the By-laws.

 The Immediate Past President shall advise the President on matters important to the MCDC and participate in Executive Board meetings and the annual membership meeting.

 Treasurer’s books will be audited for approval by the membership when ordered by the Executive Board.